 Habitat and range

-²If you should meet a skunk face-to-face, he’ll stomp his front feet, fluff his fur and tail and take short lunges at you.
-He may hiss or growl.
+²If you should meet a skunk face-to-face, it will stomp its front feet, fluff its fur and tail and take short lunges at you.
+It may hiss or growl.
 Back away slowly and quietly.
-If he turns his back on you and starts raising his tail, you should turn your back on him and run fast as you can!
+If it turns his back on you and starts raising it tail, you should turn your back on it and run fast as you can!